uaraven/brkng-change/README.md

 Notes:
  - *Fields are identified by names only. `int field` and `float field` are treated as the same field.
  - **Methods are identified by a signature
- - Only public APIs are inspected
+ - Only public APIs are inspected (or all of them - it's configurable)

 ## Usage